Shrubs

 Thimbleberry is a staple of summer berries in July-September.
 It has wide fuzzy leaves and no thorns.
 It will grow 2-4 feet tall and is found in moist to dry open woods or along edges.
 It is rhizominous so will spread to form a stand.

-Also known as western sumac, this drought tolerant hearty shrub grow 10 to 20 ft tall and can handle a wide range of conditions.
-This is another plant that shows great color for the fall.
+Also known as Lemonade Sumac, this drought tolerant hearty shrub grow up to 8 ft tall and can handle a wide range of conditions.
+Yellowish flowers cluster in spikes which are followed by red fruit.
+This is another plant that shows striking fall foliage in the shades of yellow, orange and red.

-Redstem Ceanothus is a 3-10ft shrub that has white or showy clusters of flowers.
-This plant is located on both sides of the Cascades and is often found in dry open sites.
-Ceanothus fix nitrogen in the soils.
+Also known as Redstem Wild Lilac, this shrub has white, showy clusters of flowers.
+They are vey fragrant and pollinated by bees.
+It is also commonly browsed by deer and elk.
+This plant is located on both sides of the Cascades and is often found in dry open sites where it improves the soil through nitrogen-fixation.

 This iconic PNW berry is found from SE alaska to northern California.
 It grows in wet woodlands and along stream banks and can handle sun to shade.
 It forms dense thickets that can grow 3-6 feet tall.

-Twinberry is part of the honeysuckle family.
-It grows 3-8ft tall and prefers moist soils and sun.
-Twinberry can often be found in wetlands, alongside streams and in open forests.
-This plant blooms with small yellow tubular flowers and is known for its showy pink bract surrounding shiney black fruit.
+Twinberry is part of the Honeysuckle Family.
+It can often be found in wetlands, alongside streams, and in open forests.
+This plant is a great “edge” species when planted between a forest and more open areas.
+It blooms with small yellow tubular flowers and is known for its showy pink bract surrounding shiny black fruit.

 This species will grow 2-9 feet tall and can handle both wet and dry soils and prefers full sun.
 It has showy pink flowers in the spring and bright red rose hips in the fall giving nice color for winter.
 This plant can be aggressive making it a great species for restoration sites, hedge rows, fence lines, or places that are hard for other plants to establish.